asaah18/video-music-remover/README.md

 ## usage

-- copy the videos you want to remove the music from to the folder "input"
-- run the Python module `main.py` using the command `uv run video-music-remover`
+1. run the Python module `main.py` using the command `uv run video-music-remover` and pass the input file/folder and output folder.

-the videos without music will be saved to the folder `output` and the original files in `input` folder will be **deleted**.
+- note: the videos without music will be saved to the passed output folder and the original file will be **deleted**.
+-
+- note: currently, attachments of "mkv" files are not retained because including them cause an error in output video generation.